jfo/blag/_drafts/fizzbuzz-is-a-jazz-standard.md

 > solvers.

 Indeed.
 There are _so many_ solutions, in all manner of languages.
-They mostly look the same because of course they do- it is, after all, just FizzBuzz, ffs, right?
+They mostly look the same because of course they do- it is, after all, just Fizzbuzz, ffs, right?
 There is a spin off Discourse thread called [FizzBuzz Solution Dumping Ground](https://discourse.codinghorror.com/t/fizzbuzz-solution-dumping-ground/1752)